open2c/coolpuppy/README.md

                         scale (default: True)
-  --vmin VMIN           Value for the lowest colour (default: None) --vmax VMAX           Value for the highest colour (default: None) --scale {log,linear}  Whether to use linear or log scaling for mapping
+  --vmin VMIN           Value for the lowest colour (default: None) --vmax VMAX           Value for the highest colour (default: None) --scale {linear,log}  Whether to use linear or log scaling for mapping
                         colours (default: log)
   --n_cols N_COLS       How many columns to use for plotting the data.
 If 0,
                         automatically make the figure as square as possible